Mahir33/ohmyflix-angular-client/README.md

-# myFlix Angular App
+# ohMyFlix Angular App

-This repository contains the **myFlix Angular App**, a client-side application built with Angular to provide users with a visually appealing and responsive interface for browsing movies.
+This repository contains the **ohMyFlix Angular App**, a client-side application built with Angular to provide users with a visually appealing and responsive interface for browsing movies.
 It consumes a RESTful API to fetch and display movie data, allowing users to manage their movie favorites and view details about movies, directors, and genres.

 ---